Hispanic Leagues Growing Fast

 November 29, 1991

 Goals by Shari Rider and Wendy Johnson lead third-seeded Pacific Lutheran to its third NAIA national women's soccer championship in the past four years.
-The Lutes defeat Missouri Valley College, 4-0, in a cold, driving rain at Patch Reef Park, Boca Raton.
+The Lutes defeat Missouri Valley College, 4-0, in a cold, driving rain at Boca Raton.
 The game is delayed for 25 minutes during the first half because of lightning, and when the game is finished, there is 4 inches of water on the field.
-Goalkeeper Brenda Lichtenwalter makes two saves as PLU becomes the first champion to not allow a goal during the tournament.
+Brenda Lichtenwalter makes two saves as PLU becomes the first champion to not allow a goal during the tournament.
 Kirsten Brown opens the scoring in the 32nd minute, and Cheryl Kragness connects on a late penalty.
 Rider is named tournament MVP after scoring her career record 45th goal and Johnson graduates with a record 52 assists.
-The Lutes had upset host Lynn, 2-0, in the semifinals.

 It is one of the best sites we have seen.
 I think it would fit well into our program.